HistoryThis section has been translated automatically.

 Prolonged UV exposure may be an additional trigger factor.

 Mean age at first onset of itching 59J (12-84 years); in men the age is slightly higher at 60.5 years; w:m=8:2 (Masuda PY et al. 2013);

 LocalizationThis section has been translated automatically.

-Occurring on extremities, especially hands and feet and on the extensor sides of the forearms (and lower legs).
+The extremities are affected, especially the hands and feet as well as the extensor sides of the forearms (and lower legs).